-The M.F.A. program is a two-year, 60 semester-hour terminal degree designed for professionals or experienced artists already working in their respective fields.
+The MFA program is a two-year, 60 semester-hours terminal degree designed for professionals or experienced artists already working in their respective fields.
 This is a low-residency program, requiring only two four-week residency periods during two consecutive summers and one on-campus defense of thesis work.